SarfrazAHd/simpleRepos/Docker/Docker Swarm.md

       >> docker service rm serviceName

+      >>  docker swarm leave
+      >>  docker-machine stop machineName 		  # to stop the machine
+      >> docker-machine rm machineName 		        # to remove the machine

        To leave the swarm run commands on every worker node
-      >>  docker swarm leave
-      >>  docker-machine stop machineName 		  to stop the machine
-      >> docker-machine rm machineName 		        to remove the machine